Beliavsky/Fortran-with-ChatGPT/Arrays.md

 - `COUNT`: Counts the number of elements that satisfy a specified condition along a specified dimension.
 - `ALL`: Checks if all elements satisfy a specified condition along a specified dimension.
 - `ANY`: Checks if any element satisfies a specified condition along a specified dimension.
-- `DOT_PRODUCT`: Computes the dot product of two vectors.

 These functions provide flexibility in performing various calculations on arrays along specific dimensions, allowing you to obtain results such as sums, products, maximum/minimum values, counts, and more.